SolangeUG/nature-in-code/nature-in-code.md

 Let's consider a basic model of a gene declined into two alleles a<sub>1</sub> and a<sub>2</sub>.
 A **gene** is defined as <cite>the basic physical and functional unit of heredity</cite>.[<sup>2</sup>][3] Every gene exists in multiple versions, called **alleles**, and these versions are the ones that make us unique.

 For example, the human eye colour is predominantly determined by two genes, `OCA2` and `HERC2`.
 This last gene comes in two versions, the `C` and the `T` alleles.
-The combination of those two alleles is what will (mostly) determine an individual's eye color.
+The combination of those two alleles is what will (mostly) determine an individual's eye colour.
 A person with two copies of the `C` allele will likely have blue eyes (72% probability).
 One with two copies of the `T` allele will likely have brown eyes (85% probability).
 And one with both alleles will have brown eyes with a 56% probability.

 Going back to our basic model, we'll consider the **Hardy-Weinberg allele frequencies** f(a<sub>1</sub>) as `p` and f(a<sub>2</sub>) as `q` to **not change** over time.
 And the resulting genotype frequencies - f(a<sub>1</sub>a<sub>1</sub>), f(a<sub>1</sub>a<sub>2</sub>) and f(a<sub>2</sub>a<sub>2</sub>) - may vary within one generation, and then stabilise and never change again over time.